-For more information about the MaxL Shell, see Chapter 3, "The MaxL Shell," and the MaxL Language Reference in the Technical Reference in the docs directory.
+For more information about the MaxL Command Shell, see Chapter 3, "The MaxL Command Shell," and the online MaxL Language Reference in your DOCS directory.

-The MaxL Perl Module (Essbase.pm)
+The Essbase Perl Module (Essbase.pm)

-With the the aid of the MaxL Perl Module (Essbase.pm), the MaxL language becomes embeddable in Perl programs.
+With the the aid of the Essbase Perl Module (Essbase.pm), the MaxL language becomes embeddable in Perl programs.